willgvfranco/django-boilerplate/README.md

 > Django boilerplate with security configured and env keys hidden.
 Good for your django/python learning courses.
 > Comes with admin_honeypot, bootstrap4 and configurations for Portuguese-BR template.
+> Also, postgresql prepared connection and easy base.py (default) or prod.py for import applications without touch the settings.py.

 ## Install